 This year PPC is piloting a TICCIT Ambassador Program to help members who want to participate but don't know exactly how to start.
 Just identify a TICCIT ambassador from your company, and we will connect them with a PPC member who has led the program in the past.
-Contact Kate Smith to get started.
+Contact Emily Leonczyk to get started.

 We encourage both members and non-members to participate, as well as schools and other organizations.
 FREE support materials are available for download at the bottom of the page.

 Call your local elementary school administrator and describe to him/her the basics of the TICCIT® program and set a date for sometime at the end of April for your presentation.
 You can suggest speaking to just one classroom of students or multiple classes, outside in the playground, in a classroom, or in an in-school assembly area.
 Also determine who will lead the discussion—you or the teacher?

 Finally, make sure to get an accurate count of how many students will be participating so you can properly judge how many saplings to order.